psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > Your correspondent will find much information about soul- cakes in Brand's 'Popular Antiquities,' art, "All-hallow Even" (ed.
 Bohn, i.
 390, sqq.).
 This includes a note by Tollett :
 >
->" That on All Saints' Day, the poor people in Staffordshire...... go from parish to parish *a souling*, as they call it, i.e., begging and puling (or singing small, as Bailey's 'Dictionary' explains puling) for *soul cakes*, or any good thing to make them merry.
+> "That on All Saints' Day, the poor people in Staffordshire...... go from parish to parish *a souling*, as they call it, i.e., begging and puling (or singing small, as Bailey's 'Dictionary' explains puling) for *soul cakes*, or any good thing to make them merry.
 This custom is mentioned by Peck, and seems a remnant of Popish superstition to pray for departed souls, particularly those of friends."

 The "Bohn" reference is to the publisher, *Henry G Bohn, York Street, Covent Garden*, of at least the 1854 edition.